Einstein Postdoctoral Fellowship Program

 It is the responsibility of the Fellow to work with the Host Institution to ensure compliance in these matters.

-After the selection process, Fellows and Host Institutions will be notified of the intent to award a fellowship grant to the Host Institution.
+After the selection process, Fellows and Host Institutions will be notified of the intent to award a fellowship grant to the Host Institution, as well as instructions for the preparation and submission of the budget and the deadline for submission.
 The Host Institution should then submit a formal budget, signed by an authorizing official, to the SAO Grant Awards Section.
 Allowable budget expenses include health insurance, relocation expenses (first year only), and direct support costs, such as research related expenses for the Fellow's professional travel during the appointment, computing services, publication costs, and other direct research costs.

 In preparing the budget, an institution's indirect cost rate may not be applied against either the fellowship stipend or the health insurance.